Bellevue Road

-16 Bellevue Rd
+16 Bellevue Road

 From 1900 to 1925 this house, with iron railings in front, was occupied by the photography firm Dorrett & Martin (the partners were Harry Dorrett and Paul Martin).

+"On April 1st, 1899 Dorrett and Martin entered into a partnership and bought the premises of Fred Kingsbury, who had a photographic business at 16, Belle Vue Road, Upper Tooting, and for a short period also at 60, The Strand, in London . . .
 Among their multifarious photographic activities they included studio portraits, developing and printing for amateurs, photographic jewellery, such as lockets, and photo-badges.
-The photo-button craze had spread from America and became very lucrative for the partners during the 1914-1918 war when badges of generals sold especially well.
+The photo-button craze had spread from America and became very lucrative for the partners during the 1914–1918 war when badges of generals sold especially well.
 They also produced unexceptional postcards of the local area for themselves and others.
 Their own postcards are identifiable by the inclusion of either 'Dorrett and Martin' or 'D&M' on the picture side of the cards."

 [Croydon Camera Club: "Biography of H.G.
 Dorrett"]